 The impairment test is carried out in two steps.
 In the first step, the carrying amount of the reporting unit is compared with its fair value.
 When the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not to be impaired and the second step of the impairment test is unnecessary.
 The second step is carried out when the carrying amount of a reporting unit exceeds its fair value, in which case the implied fair value of the reporting unit's goodwill is compared with its carrying amount to measure the amount of the impairment loss, if any.
-The implied fair value of goodwill is determined in the same manner as the value of goodwill is determined, using the fair value of the reporting unit as if it was the purchase price.
-When the carrying amount of the reporting unit's goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized.
+The implied fair value of goodwill is determined, using the fair value of the reporting unit's goodwill is determined, using the fair value of the reporting unit's goodwill is determined, using the fair value of the reporting unit's goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized.
 Pollard performs the impairment tests on an annual basis.
 The annual impairment test was performed and it was determined that there was no impairment to the carrying value.